acmoles/portfolio/portfolio/projects/ecosia.md

 I collaborated with a backend developer, data scientist and marketing manager to design and build this data visualisation in 4 days.

 As a bonus feature we plotted Ecosia's tree planting sites on the map.
 This makes it possible to see some amazing things, for instance in Brazil, where there are users searching within 10km of rainforest restored by Ecosia.

+Since leaving Ecosia, I've replaced the live feed of search data with a recorded snapshot.

 </div>
 </div>